Comparative Analysis via OncolinesProfiler™ to Identify Targets and Differentiators

 Best-in-Class and First-in-Class Inhibitors

-When you are working on a novel mechanism, your compound will be unique and located separately from all other therapeutics in the database.
-The exact targeting will be found by, for instance, knockout experiments and zooming in on specific mechanisms via protein expression analysis.
+When you are working on a novel mechanism, your compound will be unique and located separately from all other therapeutics in the dataset.
+The exact targeting may be found by, for instance, knockout experiments and zooming in on specific mechanisms via protein expression analysis.

 References